penalara/engineOutputGHCFile/schema-doc/ghcoutput-properties-generatedjsontimetable-properties-assignedsections-assignedsection-properties-sessionsassigned-sessionassigned.md

 ## refTeachers

-List of teachers assigned to the session.
+List of teachers assigned to the class unit.

 `refTeachers`